calcuis/option-randomization/README.md

 **Do we need to include all possibilities (option combinations)?**

-While there are 24 possible combinations, it is not necessary to include all of them in the item bank.
+While there are 24 possible combinations, it is not necessary to include all of them in the option randomization process.

 Instead, a subset of these arrangements should be strategically selected to maintain the test's integrity and ensure that it evaluates the intended knowledge and skills of the test-takers effectively.

-Including all possible combinations would lead to an impractical number of test versions and could compromise the quality and security of the assessment.
+Including all possible combinations would lead to an impractical number of test versions and could compromise the quality and security of the assessment (partially agree).

 **Selecting the optimal combination(s) wisely:**